Players

 And fight they did.

 Borgata filed a lawsuit against Ivey, asking for a total of $15.6 million.
-Ivey’s legal time fought back, and it was unclear where the chips would fall in the end.
+Ivey’s legal team fought back, and it was unclear where the chips would fall in the end.
 Eventually, though, Borgata managed to get the upper hand, and Ivey was ordered by the court to pay back a total amount of $10.1 million.

 Unfortunately for the casino, Ivey's New Jersey accounts turned up empty, and they seemed out of luck on collecting the debt.
 Then, in 2019, Borgata was given court approval to go after Ivey's assets in Nevada.